 Kids love hearing about Saint Patrick.
 These Saint Patrick printables are great for March with St. Patrick’s Day, but it can also be used any time of the year!
 Spend time learning about Ireland, its heritage, and the man who worked to bring Christ’s message to the beautiful Emerald Isle.
 This unit study includes facts about Saint Patrick, vocabulary words, discussion questions, copywork, and resources for learning about Saint Patrick.

-Where to Find Unit Studies Online
+Find Fun and Easy Unit Studies Online

 Techie Homeschool Mom’s Online Unit Studies